 COM 452: Communication and the Art of Happiness (3 credits)

 Additional information and requirements regarding the program are available through the Study Abroad office.
 Interested students may apply via this link.
 Financial aid can be used for study abroad and some scholarships are also available.
 Please contact Belle Edson for further information or questions.
-Applications will open up October 2019 for our summer 2020 study abroad program.

 The National Conflict Resolution Center, in affiliation with The Hugh Downs School of Human Communication, offers a Summer Study Abroad program to Rimini, Italy.
 The summer program is called “Communicate, Negotiate, Mediate” and the curriculum includes conflict theory, business negotiation skills, mediation strategy & practice, and effective communication skills.